rwieruch/blog_robinwieruch_content/react-fetching-data.md

 +++
-title = "How to fetch data in React" description = "Basics about React's data fetching to request real world data by using the native fetch API..." date = "2017-08-10T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "How to fetch data in React" description = "Do you want to go beyond a static React application?
+Then it's about time to fetch data from a third party API.
+This guide explains you all the basics and tricks to request data in React.js.
+You will reuse functionalities in higher order components and implement error handling for a more robust application ..." date = "2017-08-10T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]